ArasLabs/PLM-ALM-with-GitLab/README.md

    1. **SFT_gitlabToken**

 * you will find this information in your gitlab instance
+  * to create an access token, navigate to Profile >> Settings >> Access Tokens
+  * Name your token, set the expiration date (as needed), check off all scopes, press the create token button
+  * Copy your token somewhere safe (if you leave or refresh the page you cannot retrieve it!) and/or copy the token into the variable listed and save

    2. **SFT_gitLabUrl**

 * this is your gitlab instance URL
+  * if you do not have a specific gitlab instance, use the base https://gitlab.com/ that is the default.
 You are now ready to login to Aras and try out PLM-ALM-with-GitLab

 ## Usage